andrewharmellaw/andrewharmellaw.github.com/_posts/2017-03-21-gelfands-algebra-chunk-21-geometric-progressions.md

 Yup, our ratio becomes $\frac{1}{q}$.

 ## Dropping Steps
 Can we drop every second step and still be a geometric progression?
-Yup, because this will leave the ratio between each constant.
+Yah, because this will leave the ratio between each constant.
 Here the common ratio changes from $q$ to $q^2$.

 Can we drop every third?
 No, we can't.
-Just as in arithmetic progressions the ratio of the gaps is no longer constant (being $q$ between some and $q^2$ between others) and so these progressions are not geometric.
+Just as in arithmetic progressions, the ratio of the gaps is no longer constant (being $q$ between some and $q^2$ between others) and so these progressions are no longer geometric.

 ## Back to Roots
-The last part of this section (and of this post) is interesting for a few reasons.
+The last part of this section (but not of this post) is interesting for a few reasons.
 Firstly, it gives us another (reverse) angle on the positive / negative aspect (via roots).
 Secondly, we're back in the world of zeros not working for us.
 Based on what we've seen before now, we know that these aspects are where it gets interesting.

 I'm now going to give a little more detail on Gelfand's solution.
 (As per, plesae ignore this if you've already got things nice and clear in your head.
 For me it personally helps to see all the gory, multi-step, micro-step detail.)

-First up, our first term: $a$
+First up, our first term: $a$.

-Next our second term: $x$
+Next our second term: $x$.

 Then our third term: $b$.

 To progress we need to know our common ratio, which I'm calling $z$ for a second  We can determine it using either $a$ or $b$.